Home Artists Posts Import Register

 “…”

-Even the thin veil, doing little to hinder her natural allure.
+Even the thin veil that hid her face did little to hinder her natural allure.

 She bore a striking resemblance to Lala; calling them twins would have been more appropriate — though her being more mature and gifted in many aspects.
 Sephie Michaela Deviluke smiled tenderly when her eyes fell on her returned husband.
 Walking towards him, she greeted him with a loving smile.

 "Welcome home, dear.
-I suppose you managed to get some time to check up on our daughters rather than wasting time all of your time goofing off and having fun with other pretty girls?" she asked with a clear and calming voice, one which many would have found soothing.
-Though it had an opposing reaction on the emperor, who flinched ever so slightly, his reaction was noted by the woman who squinted her eyes ever so slightly.
+I suppose you managed to get some time to check up on our daughters rather than wasting all of your time goofing off and having fun with other pretty girls?" she asked with a clear and calming voice, one which many would have found soothing, if not for the subtle dark aura surrounding her.
+Though it had an immediate reaction on the emperor, who flinched ever so slightly, his reaction was noted by the woman who squinted her eyes ever so slightly.

-“Y-yeah, Lala is doing fine," he responded, cursing the slight stutter in the beginning, his tone slightly strained.
-"You're wasting your time worrying about her, that brat is lazing around the human's house all day and goes to ‘school’ of all things.
+“Y-yeah, Lala is doing fine," he responded, cursing the slight stutter that came out of his mouth, his tone slightly strained to keep himself from shivering.
+"You're wasting your time worrying about her, that brat is just lazing around the human's house all day and goes to ‘school’ of all things.
 Pft, how ridiculous."

 Sephie rolled her eyes.
 "Well, she does take after a certain someone more than me in some aspects."
 Her hands went to his cheeks, pinching them gently, an action that made the handmaidens in the back nearly have a heart attack.
 “And if I remember correctly, the reason you even chose to blow up that planet in the first place was because you wanted to check up on your daughter as soon as possible.
-Don't use that civil war nonsense as an excuse, dear.”
+Don't use that Civil War nonsense as an excuse, dear.
+Now what of our other two daughters?”

-He did not acknowledge that, "As for those other two brats, they tried to stay hidden and thought I wouldn't notice them stalking their elder sister, but they still have much to learn.
+He did not acknowledge his poor excuse, knowing that it would just lead to him digging a deeper hole for himself, and decided to move on, "As for those other two brats, they tried to stay hidden and thought I wouldn't notice them stalking their elder sister, but they still have much to learn.
 Though I'm not very worried about them; they'll manage."
 From his arrival on Earth, Gid managed to take note of his two daughters intentionally hiding within plain sight at times.
 Sometimes flying in the sky directly above the boy's house and taking pictures or spying on their elder sister.
-He did not make any comments about that, nor did he ever acknowledge them.
-Whatever things they were doing, he let them.
+He did not make any comments about that, nor did he ever acknowledge them about it.
+Whatever mischief that two were doing, he let them be for now.

 "Is that so?"
-Sephie mused, though she kept smiling her eyes certainly didn't believe the entirety of his story.
-While others feared and revered Gid Lucione Deliuke for obvious and valid reasons, she knew him better than anyone — including his bad habits of using his child-like form to peek beneath girls’ skirts… having caught him doing so to her own handmaidens on many occassions.
+Sephie mused, though she kept smiling her eyes certainly didn't believe the entirety of his words.
+While others feared and revered Gid Lucione Deliuke for obvious and valid reasons, she knew him better than anyone — including his bad habits of using his child-like form to peek beneath girls’ skirts while trying to play innocent… having caught him doing so to her own handmaidens on many occasions and showing him the error of his ways.

 The way she said that made the emperor sweat ever so slightly.
-His suspicion turned into slight panic as she retrieved a handful of holographic pictures showing him in his small form hanging around Sainan highschool and even pinching some of the students’ butts.
+His suspicion turned into a slight panic as she retrieved a handful of holographic pictures showing him in his small form hanging around Sainan high school and even pinching some of the students’ butts.
 “To me, the you in this picture seem to be having a lot of… fun.”

 She then switched the display to another image that showed him using his small form to sneak into the vents that led to the girls’ locker room.
 “And what do you make of these?
 You certainly don't look like you're having a hard time being stuck in your smaller form, dear."